 - Roll-up reporting – If you have data in different properties, you can consolidate that data into one property with just a few clicks in the interface, and with no additional implementation required.

 - 200 custom dimensions and metrics – You probably know you can customize your GA implementation by passing along additional metadata for users, sessions, pageviews, events, and even products.
 With GA Premium you get 10x the capacity for new custom dimensions and metrics.

 - SLA Support – Premium comes with 24/7 SLA support for both GA and GTM.
 That means greater than 99% up-time guarantees, or your money back.

 - and more…

-We’ve written about this extensively – check out our great post comparing the Premium features with the free version.
+We’ve written about this extensively – check out our great post comparing the 360 features with the free version.

 How do I put it all together?

 Here comes the kicker.
 You might think, “Why should I pay for a tool that I’ve previously been using for free for the past 5 years?”
-Aside for data issues, which is what prompted this whole discussion, you also get to work with a world-class Google Analytics Premium Reseller!
+Aside for data issues, which is what prompted this whole discussion, you also get to work with a world-class Google Analytics Certified Service Partner!

-When we sell GA Premium – we also include a large number of hours each year to provide implementation and configuration support, training, reporting and analysis – wherever you have the greatest need.
-We’ll also deliver a private, onsite training at your company location, tailored to meet your team’s needs.
+Working with a Sales Partner that’s also a Service Partner means that we’re able discuss and provide optoins around implementation and configuration support, training, reporting and analysis – wherever you have the greatest need.
+We can also deliver a private, onsite training at your company location, tailored to meet your team’s needs.

 1. Audit your existing GA implementation